Thailand is one of my favourite places to visit for my holiday.

 There is something for everyone here.

 My definition of a tourist trap is a place that is catered and attracts foreign tourists for making money.
 Tourist traps provide services, food, souvenirs, attractions and other products for the only purpose for making money from tourists.
-Tourist traps attract huge hordes of crowds and often lack the authentic Thai experience.
+Tourist traps attract massive hordes of crowds and often lack the authentic Thai experience.

 With that said, here are my top 6 tourist traps in Thailand.
 Along with the alternative attractions, in case you visited one of Thailand’s tourist traps, and they turn you off.